risawitama/verbose-potato/README.md

-## Why can't eggs have love?
-They will break up too soon.
+## What's the best thing about elevator jokes?
+They work on so many levels.